sixkey/py-scripts/viminidb/README.md

 Column definition can be either very simple only containing the name and type: `name[str]` or complex tuples `(id[int], 'key', '%')`.

+If the tuple contains 'key' it is set to part of the primary key.
+If the tuple contains an additional value, it is the default value.
+If the default value is '%', the number of the row is used as the default value instead.

 ### load _table_name_

-Throws input table away and loads and returns the table with name _table_name_
+Throws input table away and loads and returns the table with name _table_name_.

 ### save _table_name_?